Trenes de Buenos Aires: History

-Double decker carriages made by Emfer for TBA.
+Double decker carriages made by Emprendimientos Ferroviarios for TBA.

 TBA was established in 1995 after the Carlos Menem's administration privatised all the railway network, giving the company a concession to operate the metropolitan Mitre and Sarmiento railway lines by Decree N° 730/95.
 The company took over both lines on 27 May 1995.

 During the first two years of the concession, TBA met the requirements specified on the contract, regarding the frequency of the service, with an average of 98%.
 By February 1999 the consortium had invested US$200 million, which included the reconstruction of 220 Toshiba carriages and the remodelling of 13 stations and workshops.
 In addition, a new ticket selling system was introduced with the installation of automated counters.

 One of the most notable improvements was the introduction of "Puma" coaches on the Retiro-Tigre branch.
-Those coaches had been built by local factory Emprendimientos Ferroviarios S.A.
-(EMFER) and featured air conditioning, ABS brakes and computer-supervising systems.
+Those coaches had been built by local factory Emprendimientos Ferroviarios (EMFER) and featured air conditioning, ABS brakes and computer-supervising systems.

 In 1997 the Government decided to modify the contracts of concession with a plan of modernisation worth US$2.5 billion.
 The future investments required the acquisition of 492 brand-new electric multiple units, refurbishing of more than 100 km of existing tracks, and the installation of new signalling, among other improvements.

 Nevertheless, the Government of Fernando De la Rúa (who had come to power in 1999) made changes to the original project, reducing the amount of the budget to US$1.3 billion.
 As compensation to the companies, the State provided subsidies to TBA and the other private operators.

 In addition to the commuter rail services on Sarmiento and Mitre Lines, TBA also operated long-distance passenger trains on the General Mitre Railway from Retiro to the cities of Rosario, Santa Fe, and points between, in northern Argentina.
 Including all its commuter and long-distance services, the company ran approximately 1,000 trains per day and carried about 147.7 million passengers annually, or 500,000 daily.

 From 2004 the company also formed part of Unidad de Gestión Operativa Ferroviaria de Emergencia (UGOFE), a consortium with railway companies Metrovías and Ferrovías, which took over the running of commuter rail services on Belgrano Sur, Roca and San Martín lines in Buenos Aires after concessions granted to Metropolitano S.A. for the operation of these services were revoked.